Who is a refugee?

 Where does funding come from for refugee resettlement?

-Funding comes from the U.S. Department of Health and Human Services' Office of Refugee Resettlement.
-(For an overview of programs and funding, click here.)
+Funding comes from the U.S. Department of Health and Human Services' Office of Refugee Resettlement (ORR).
+You can go to ORR's website and view the states annual program overview.

 Who provides services to refugees?